TotalCross/totalcross/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ## Screenshots or videos
-If applicable, add screenshots or videos to help explain your problem.
+If applicable, add some screenshots and/or videos to help to explain your problem.

 ## Devices:
 Please complete the following information: